Please note: There's a good chance that this post contains affiliate links from which we earn a small commission at no extra cost to you.

 Like all Mt.
 Greylock hiking trails, the trail to March Cataract Falls is well-marked and well-trodden.
-In October, the colors are definitely the main attraction, not only are the trees on fire, but so is the ground.
+In October, the colors are definitely the main attraction, not only are the trees on fire but so is the ground.
 I also spied lots and lots of mushrooms (wish I had my field guide) and plenty of songbirds.

 March Cataract Falls is Fickle, but Always Lovely

-According to my trusty guidebook, the best time to visit March Cataract Falls is between late May and July, and I’m sure that’s because the ample snow melt provides quite a display at the falls.
+According to my trusty guidebook, the best time to visit March Cataract Falls is between late May and July, and I’m sure that’s because the ample snowmelt provides quite a display at the falls.
 Here’s a photo of March Cataract Falls taken in summer.
 Quite lovely yes?

-In October, the beauty of the falls is more subtle, but still lovely in its own way.
+In October, the beauty of the falls is more subtle but still lovely in its own way.
 Since I’ve been practicing my moving water shots, I spent a good deal of time wandering around the falls with the camera.
-One of the nicest thing about March Cataract Falls is how accessible it is — not just the trail, but the falls themselves.
+One of the nicest things about March Cataract Falls is how accessible it is — not just the trail, but the falls themselves.
 You can easily get within inches of the cascade for a good deal of intimate contemplation (or photography).

 You can Camp Right Near the Trailhead to March Cataract Falls